Sport and Physical Education

 Sports participation also promotes health and wellness not only through childhood but throughout a child’s lifetime.

 Watermead Day Nursery is very proud of the sporting activities we provide to the children under our care.
 As a family we have always been active and enthusiastically encourage our own children to participate in extra-curricular sporting activities such as tennis, swimming and dancing.
-This desire to give our children every chance to be active and healthy has led to the employment of a dedicated physical education practitioner at the nursery, Alice.
-All the children in the nursery are given the opportunity to participate in physical activities, carefully supervised and prepared by Alice.
+This desire to give our children every chance to be active and healthy has led to the employment of a dedicated physical education practitioner at the nursery.
+All the children in the nursery are given the opportunity to participate in physical activities, carefully supervised and prepared by the staff.